jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 #### Risk of Violent Recidivism accuracy

-COMPAS also offers a score that aims to measure a persons risk of violent recidivism, which has a similar overall accuracy to the Recidivism score.
+COMPAS also offers a score that aims to measure a person's risk of violent recidivism, which has similar overall accuracy to the Recidivism score.

 ```python